Feelings, responses and reactions to a death in the family

 Telephone: 020 7843 6309

-The Childhood Bereavement Network (CBN) is the hub for those working with bereaved children, young people and their families across the UK, and can signpost to sources of help.
+The Childhood Bereavement Network (CBN) is the hub for those working with bereaved children, young people and their families throughout the UK, and has an online directory of ‘open access’ services for bereaved children across the country.

 Other Bereavement Services